 It takes a lot of capital to run a business venture.
 Capital refers to the amount of money a business has available to spend on various needs to expand and grow the company.
-Even if you have a solid business plan, the reality is that without sufficient funding, you cannot afford new research, expand into new areas, improve marketing and generally be open to new possibilities, all of which is crucial at the beginning stages.
-While the easiest way to get start-up, funding is by using your own savings, not everyone has a handsome fortune to finance their start-ups’ business ventures.
+Even if you have a solid business plan, the reality is that without sufficient funding, you cannot afford new research, expand into new areas, improve marketing and generally be open to new possibilities, all of which are crucial at the beginning stages.
+While the easiest way to get start-up, funding is by using your own savings, not everyone has a handsome fortune to finance their start-up business ventures.
 Don’t worry, because here is your guide on how you can collect capital for your new business venture.

 You should first approach your family and friends.
 Asking for funds from family and friends is often easier than other kinds of financing.
 It takes little time, and the process is not as complicated.

 You can borrow a small amount of money from each of your family members and friends.
 They may be willing to lend you money interest-free – but if this is not the case, you may need an investment agreement that sets out the interest or other forms of reward for the loan.

 However, friends and family funding still have its disadvantages.
 If your business venture fails, you risk both your savings and your loved ones’ money.
 This may pose an adverse effect on your personal relationships.
 This places immense pressure on you to do well in your business so you can return the investment of your friends and family.

 An angel investor, or a seed investor, is an individual who invests in start-ups.
 Angel investors usually ask for ownership equity in the business in return for their investment.
 The investment type may vary, ranging from one-off capital injections to continuous financial support.